Dinesh-Loganathan/ADMIT-CARD-GENERATION-USING-AI/README.md

 ```
 ### Set up MySQL database:

-Create a database named admit_card_system.
+Create a MySQL database named admit_card_system.
-Update the MySQL database configuration in the app.py file.
+Update the MySQL connection details in the app.py file.

-### Set up Twilio:

-Register and obtain Twilio credentials (Account SID, Auth Token, Verify SID).
-Update the Twilio credentials in the app.py file.

-### Set up Tesseract OCR:

-Install Tesseract OCR and set the correct path in the app.py file.

 ## Run the application: